nhsx/nhs_time_of_travel/index.md

   </a>
 </div>

-Determining areas which have poor accessibility to health and social care services could inform new service placement strategies.
+Determining areas which have poor access to health and social care services could inform new service placement strategies.
 Isochrones are areas on a map accessible from a point within a certain time threshold.
-Using the [OSMnx library](https://osmnx.readthedocs.io/en/stable/) we aimed to determine the areas of central Cambridge (isochrones) which were 5 minutes, 10 minutes, and 20 minutes walking distance from any of the central Cambridge GP practices.
+Using the [OSMnx library](https://osmnx.readthedocs.io/en/stable/) we aimed to determine the areas of central Cambridge (isochrones ) which were 5 minutes, 10 minutes, and 20 minutes walking distance from any of the central Cambridge GP practices.

+OSMnx is a Python package that lets you download geospatial data from [OpenStreetMap](https://www.openstreetmap.org/) and model, project, visualise and analyse real-world street networks and any other geospatial geometries, including walkable, drivable, or bikeable urban networks.
+A network is a collection of connected objects.
+The objects in a network are called nodes (or vertices) and are visualised as points.
+The connections between nodes are called edges and are drawn as lines.
+OSMnx networks are topologically corrected, directed, and preserve one-way directionality.

+Walkable urban networks represent all the streets and paths that pedestrians can use (ignoring one-way directionality).
+We created a graph of the walkable urban network 5000 meters from a point arbitrarily defined as the centre of Cambridge (Figure on the left).

 <p align="left">
   <img src="images/png/cambridge_osmnx_nodes.png" width="460" height="460">